DomainDrivenArchitecture/ddaArchitecture/en/40_build/30_requirements/README.md

-# Requirements Build System
+# Requirements of Liferay Build

-* CRISP: Complete, Repeatable, Informative, Schedulable, Portable
+*
+* PA Developers can change code on Liferay